 The Earth spins on its axis at an almost uniform rate, taking 23 hours, 56 minutes, and 4 seconds for each rotation.
 This is known as a siderial day, and is the time it takes for the distant ("fixed") stars to return to the same position in the sky.

 The Sun, however, does not return to the same position in the sky in this time.
 During this time, the Earth has moved somewhat in its orbit round the Sun, and the Sun seems to have progressed further eastward relative to the distant stars, as we are looking at it from a different viewpoint.
 Thus it takes the Sun an average of 24 hours, from one meridian passage to the next.
 There are 366.25 siderial days in a year, but only 365.25 solar days, which is one less.
-(Because the true year is not a fixed number of days, the modern calendar uses a year of 365 days, except for one in four, which is leap year with an extra day, to enable the calendar to return to synchronism with the true year.)

 If the Sun's movement eastwards relative to the distant stars was at a fixed rate, then the solar day would be constant, just as a siderial day is.
 However, the Sun's movement eastwards relative to the distant stars varies throughout the year, primarily for two reasons.

-Reason One.
+Reason Two.
 The Earth's equator is not parallel to its orbit round the Sun, but is inclined to it by an angle of about 23.5 degrees.
 (This is what causes the seasons.)
 The Sun's apparent relative movement among the distant stars generally has an Easterly component (change in Right Ascension), and a North-South component (change in Declination).
 At the equinoxes (March and September), when the Sun is crossing the equator, the North-South component of its motion is at its greatest, and its Easterly component at its least.
 At this time, the Solar day will be less than 24 hours (but still greater than the siderial day).
 At the Solstices (June and December), the change in Declination is zero, but the change in Right Ascension is greater than average; at this time, the Solar day is more than 24 hours.